 Every person who is required to have a license must carry such license and shall show the license immediately upon request of any officer whose duty it is to enforce the game and inland fish laws, or upon the demand of any owner or lessee, or any employee or representative of such owner or lessee, upon whose land or water such person may be hunting, trapping, or fishing.
 Any person who is required to carry certain hunting, trapping, or fishing licenses or a hunter education certificate on their person can meet the requirement by carrying an electronic copy of the relevant license or certificate.
+We recommend the electronic carrying of licenses through the use of our App, -see Go Outdoors Virginia (PDF).
 Electronic carry does not require a signature.

 - Persons who have been a bona fide resident of the city, county, or state for six consecutive months immediately preceding the date of purchasing a license.

 - Persons who have been domiciliary residents of the state for at least two months upon approval of a completed affidavit to be furnished by the Department.